ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

 If you want to help with a new translation, these are the steps:

+1) Clone the repository.
+If you are not a project member yet you may need to fork first and then clone your fork.

-1) Take the English locale files as a base (`/locales/en`) and copy them to a new folder underneith `locales`, where the folder name shall match the two-letter ISO 639-1 language code of the new translation.
+2) Take the English locale files as a base (`/locales/en`) and copy them to a new folder underneith `locales`, where the folder name shall match the two-letter ISO 639-1 language code of the new translation.
 Have a look at [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) to find the language code for the new language.

-2) The locale files are json files.
+3) The locale files are json files.
 You will have to translate the value of each `json key`.
 Consider the following extract.
 You will have to translate all the text on the right side of the colon.
 So for example within `"new tag": "New tag"` you will replace the text `"New tag"` with the respective translation.

 ```javascript
     "tags-toolbar": {